Panagiotis-Zachos/youtube-downloader-autosplit/README.md

 Libraries needed: pyperclip, youtube_dl and pydub ffmpeg is also necessary.

-1. To install the libraries, download the requirements.txt along the video_downloader.py
+1. To install the libraries, download the requirements.txt
 2. Hit Win+R and type "cmd"
 3. From there type "cd Downloads"
 4. Then type "pip install -r requirements.txt"